Semrush helps you:

 Written by Greg Heilers

-Over the past five years, journalist outreach platforms have helped my team secure 22,000 placements for our clients.
+Since 2017, journalist outreach platforms have helped my team at Jolly SEO land 25,000+ placements for clients.

 All without paying for a single backlink.